-Standard V-Grievance System Requirements and References Score Provider Manual- July 2014, page 43 Findings: The Member Grievance and Administrative Review policy and procedu ure included the definition of "action" as described in this eleme ent.
+Standard V-Grievance System Requirements and ReferencesEvidence/Documentation as Submitted by the CMO Provider Manual- July 2014, page 43 Findings: The Member Grievance and Administrative Review policy and proced ure included the definition of "action" as described in this eleme ent.
 Required Actions: None.
-4. The Contractor defines appeal (administrative review) as a request for Peach State's documents define an administrative review as ☐ Met review of an action, as action is defined in 42 C.F.R. §438.400. a request for review of an action.
-Not Met 42CFR438.400(b) PSHP demonstrates this through the following documents: □ NA Contract: 1.4 Policy: Administrative Review, GA.QI.42, page 1, 11 Policy: Member Grievance and Administrative Review, GA.MBRS.11, page 9 Departmental procedure: Proposed Actions and Administrative Reviews, page 1 Member Handbook- June 2014, pages 44 (English) and page 110 (Spanish) Planning for Healthy Babies- June 2014 (P4HB) Member Handbook, page 25 (English) and page 66 (Spanish) Provider Manual- July 2014, page 44 Findings: The Administrative Reviews and the Member Grievance and Administ ve review" as a request for review of an action.
-However, the Administrative Reviews policy and the Step by Step: Administrative Review procedure both stated : "If it is recognized that Peach State Health Plan has failed to act within the required times Frame for resolution of an appeal, a Notice of Proposed Action 1 etter will be sent explaining the handling of this case and allowing 30 days to file a grievance.
-The e member will be offered grievance rights for late resolution by inserting the following verbiage in the letter's rationale: 'If you are unhappy with the processir ng of this appeal in any way, you may file a grievance by calling g member services at 1-800-704-1484."
-As defined in Requirement 3 above, the failure to process a grievance or an appeal in a timely manner was an "action," and d therefore required issuance of a notice of action and access to the appeal process, not the grievance p process.
-Required Actions: Peach State must ensure that its policies, processes, and comm nunications to members are accurate and consistent and provide members access to the correct process (appeal) when Peach State fails to meet required timelines for resolution of grievances and appeals (an action).
-5. The Contract defines grievance as an expression of dissatisfaction about any Peach State defines grievances as expressions of Met matter other than an action. dissatisfaction about any matter other than an action.
-Not Met Possible subjects for grievances include but are not limited to, the │ quality of care or services provided or aspects of interpersonal PSHP demonstrates this through the following documents:
+4. The Contractor defines appeal (administrative review) as a request for review of an action, as action is defined in 42 C.F.R. §438.400.
+42CFR438.400(b) Contract: 1.4 Peach State's documents define an administrative review as a request for review of an action.
+PSHP demonstrates this through the following documents: Policy: Administrative Review, GA.QI.42, page 1, 11 Policy: Member Grievance and Administrative Review, GA.MBRS.11, page 9 Departmental procedure: Proposed Actions and Administrative Reviews, page 1 Member Handbook- June 2014, pages 44 (English) and page 110 (Spanish) Planning for Healthy Babies- June 2014 (P4HB) Member Handbook, page 25 (English) and page 66 (Spanish) Provider Manual- July 2014, page 44 ☐ Met ⊠ Not Met ☐ NA Findings: The Administrative Reviews and the Member Grievance and Administrative Review policies and procedures defined an "administrative review" as a request for review of an action.
+However, the Administrative Reviews policy and recognized that Peach State Health Plan has failed to act within the required times explaining the handling of this case and allowing 30 days to file a grievance.
+The member will be offered grievance rights for late resolution by inserting the following verbiage in the letter's rationale: 'If you are unhappy with the processing of this appeal in any way, you may file a grievance by calling member services at 1-800-704-1484.'
+"As defined in Requirement 3 above, the failure to process a grievance or an appeal in a timely manner was an "action," and therefore required issuance of a notice of action and access to the appeal process, not the grievance process.
+Required Actions: Peach State must ensure that its policies, processes, and communications to members are accurate and consistent and provide members access to the correct process (appeal) when Peach State fails to meet required timelines for resolution of grievances and appeals (an action).
+5. The Contract defines grievance as an expression of dissatisfaction about any matter other than an action.
+Possible subjects for grievances include but are not limited to, the Peach State defines grievances as expressions of dissatisfaction about any matter other than an action. ☑ Met ☑ Not Met ☑ NA quality of care or services provided or aspects of interpersonal PSHP demonstrates this through the following documents: